cncf/kubernetes-community-days/committee-resources/content-management.md

 * Contact organizations like [Women Who Code](https://www.womenwhocode.com/) and [Black Girls Code](http://www.blackgirlscode.com/)
 * Check relevant meetups for past speakers
 * Consider bringing in speakers from outside the region to improve diversity
-* Make sure you have two female speakers on each panel
 * Give speakers at least six weeks of notice so they can make travel arrangements

 ## Judging proposals